Introduction

 example, the Medical Conditions file from 2020 is named

-.
+h222.
 In Method 2, you need to know the type =

 of data you want to load.
 For example, the Medical Conditions file is

-named CONDITIONS
+named CONDITIONS.

 I like to work with column names that are in the lower case, so I

-function to change the column names from
+used the tolower function to change the column names from

 upper case to lower case.